angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 ### Speed Purist - The Fast and the Furious (Turbo Doomsday)

-Well known combo afficienado Jax has worked on trying to develop faster builds of Doomsday since around March/April 2020.
+Well known combo aficionado Jax has worked on trying to develop faster builds of Doomsday since around March/April 2020.
 He was one of the ones who truly pushed the wider usage of Daze forwards and has tried a number of iterations of the deck.
 Between Jax and skilled player kl0gw (who seems to be a 5-0 machine) they developed what is being colloquially called "Turbo Doomsday".
 Whilst the previous baseline ran on average 2-3 Lotus Petals and maybe 1-2 _bad_ tutors such as Personal Tutor or Lim-Dûl's Vault to increase support on finding Doomsday, it mostly relied on a heavy cantrip shell and had a decent balance on